mozilla/explainers/README.md

 When there is consensus on an incubation or standardization destination for the explainer, follow the destination’s process for migrating into it.

-## Current Explainers
-* none currently.

-## Migrated Explainers
-Explainers migrated to an incubation group or standards working group.
-* none currently.

-## Archived Explainers
-Explainers we are no longer pursuing, have been superseded, or have been incorporated into another explainer.
-* none currently.